Man and woman discussion laptop

 • Failure to review transfer pricing arrangements frequently: HMRC highlights the importance of revisiting transfer pricing policies periodically, especially when there are changes in market conditions or a group restructure.

 For businesses in the UK, these guidelines present a good opportunity to review and refine their transfer pricing practices, ensuring they meet HMRC’s expectations and avoid unnecessary compliance issues.
-In particular, businesses are advised to focus on transparency and regular updates to their documentation to stay on top of potential risks.
+Businesses are advised to focus on transparency and regular updates to their documentation to stay on top of potential risks.

 HMRC’s risk focus: Managing transfer pricing risks